LipanVlad/WeatherApp/README.md

 # WeatherApp
-Gives weather info about any city.
+Gives weather info about any city using an api key from openweathermap.org